gerrymandr/vtd-adjacency-graphs/README.md

   - `'ALAND10'`: The land area, in square meters, as computed by the US Census Bureau.
   - `'AWATER10'`: The water area, in square meters, as computed by the US Census Bureau.
   - `'NAME10'`: A name for the VTD.
 - **Districting data**.
+Each node has a `'CD113'` attribute identifying the congressional district that contained that VTD for the districts drawn for the 113th Congress.
+These were determined by the assignments of the Census blocks contained in the VTD.
+In cases where not all of the blocks in the VTD were assigned to the same district, the VTD was assigned to the district with the most VTDs.
+This process is not perfect, and leads to some district graphs being discontiguous when the actual geographic districts are not.
+We are working on improving this assignment process to avoid such artifacts.
-Each node has a `'CD'` attribute giving its assignment to a congressional district.
+- **Older districting data**.
+Each node also has a `'CD'` attribute giving its assignment to a congressional district.
 We used the US Census Bureau [block assignment files](https://www.census.gov/geo/maps-data/data/baf.html) to identify which CD each VTD belonged to.
 We think these districting plans are those in effect _before_ the 2010 redistricting, but have not completely verified that this is the case.

 #### How we computed lengths